 - CD ROM or DVD ROM Drives

-The New York City- Southern New York Chapter collaborates with The New Jersey Metro Chapter’s Computer Outreach Program.
-As the program grows the National MS Society is looking for additional Computer Outreach Program volunteers who would be willing to aid in the role of refurbishing donations, loading software and assistive/adaptive technology and helping to train people living with MS on the new technology and media.
-This position will work closely with our programs and services staff.
+The National MS Society is looking for Computer Outreach Program volunteers who would be willing to take on the role of refurbishing donations, loading software and assistive/adaptive technology and helping to train people living with MS on the new technology and media.
+Volunteers should be willing to follow up with recipients of the equipment on a monthly basis through Skype, email, website and phone calls.
+This position would work closely with the program manager.
 An IT background is helpful but not required.
 The position requires knowledge of the following:

-Adaptive/assistive and free software such as Dragon Speech Zoom Text, Skype
+- Adaptive/assistive and free software such as Dragon Speech Zoom Text, Skype, etc.